 Frequently Asked Questions

-Wall mounted or compact basins are ideal for smaller spaces as they maximise available room.
+Corner basins and cloakroom basins are ideal for smaller spaces as they maximise available room.

 Are countertop basins practical?